 BlueHub Loan Fund, BlueHub SUN, BlueHub Energy and our NMTC program are all mature businesses that operate on a self-sufficient basis.
 We expect to see steady growth for the Loan Fund and NMTC investments.
 BlueHub SUN's growth in lending volume is tied to the volatility of the housing market, which makes predictions less certain.
-OPA is a startup, and, as we've done with other new initiatives, BlueHub Capital has invested its own capital to create, test and establish this new citizenship loan product.
+OPA is a startup, and, as we've done with other new initiatives, BlueHub Capital has invested its own capital to create, test and establish A student at Ambition Prep in Jackson, MS. BlueHub Loan Fund financed the acquisition and renovation of a new school building for 775 K-8th grade scholars.
+Photo credit: Ambition Prep this new citizenship loan product.
 BlueHub Energy will sell its solar arrays and shift to a consulting and pilotfocused model to increase access to clean energy.